 The Immune System and Its Functions

 Our immune system’s main purpose is to keep us healthy and in good repair.
 Not only does it coordinate self-repair when we experience and injury, but it also attacks and destroys things like bacteria, parasites, viruses, and other microbes that try to invade our body before these things can take over and damage our body and make us sick.
-Our body can also damage itself, and our immune system helps keep this from happening.
-Did you know, for example, that our body always has cancerous cells that without our immune system could form into cancerous tissues?
+Our body can also damage itself, and our system helps keep this from happening.
+Did you know, for example, that our body always has cancerous cells that, without our immune systems, could form into cancerous tissues?
 Luckily, in most cases, before they get to that point our healthy immune system wipes out these rogue cells before cancer develops?
 So our immune system has a massive job, and keeping it healthy should be priority number one if we want the best chance at overall health as we age.

-When our immune systems not happy, the body’s not happy.
+When our systems not happy, the body’s not happy.
 And a happy immune system uses a variety of immune cells, each type with their own functions, to maintain its happiness.
 A couple of examples of these cells are T cells and B cells, which are formed by stem cells in our bone marrow and phagocytes, which kill foreign invaders by actually gobbling them up.
 There are many, many more types of immune cells.

-Immune System Decline as We Age
+Immunity Declines as We Age

 The immune system, like many of our body systems lose a bit of oomph as we age.
 In fact, this immune system decline actually starts not in those golden years, but much earlier—typically in our 20s—and gradually declines throughout life.